 Not having children or having children later in life can increase your risk of developing breast cancer.
 The reverse is true as well.
 Having more children early in life and breastfeeding (for 12 months or more) provides long-lasting protection from breast cancer.

 A healthy diet, of at least five serves of vegetables and two serves of fruit a day, may help to reduce your risk of cancer.
 Research recommends sticking to low-fat dairy products, limiting how much red meat and sugar you eat to prevent increasing your risk of breast cancer.

 Try not to stress

-There is no conclusive evidence that stress causes the initial development of breast cancer, however people under stress may develop certain behaviours, such as smoking, overeating, or drinking alcohol, which increase their risk for cancer.
+There is no conclusive evidence that stress causes breast cancer.
+However, people under stress often develop certain behaviours (such as smoking, overeating, or drinking alcohol) which increases their risk for cancer.

 Avoid long-term use of hormone replacement therapy (HRT)

-Many women use HRT to alleviate the symptoms of menopause and/or osteoporosis, to boost female hormones estrogen, progesterone and levels that lower with age.
-However, there is evidence to suggest that using long-term use of HRT increases the risk of breast cancer and other health problems.
-However, once HRT use ends, the risk returns to normal levels.
+Many women use HRT to alleviate the symptoms of menopause and/or osteoporosis and to boost female hormones that lower with age.
+However, evidence suggests that long-term use of HRT increases the risk of breast cancer.
+Once HRT use ends, the risk returns to normal levels.

-There have been a number of studies conducted to investigate the relationship between active cigarette smoking and breast cancer risk.
-A landmark study conducted in the USA in recent years demonstrated an association between active smoking and breast cancer risk, specifically for women who had started smoking at a very early age and before their first pregnancy.
-Smoking should always be avoided to prevent a range of diseases and to maximise overall health and wellbeing.
+A landmark US study demonstrated a strong association between active smoking and breast cancer risk.
+This was specifically evident for women who had started smoking at a very early age and before their first pregnancy.
+Smoking should always be avoided to prevent a range of diseases and to maximise health and wellbeing.